Inte24/Data-Analysis-Project/RESULTS.md

 ### Key Observations

 - **Apatite** (top, far right): The only feature with a strong positive coefficient (+0.55), meaning apatite-rich particles float 74% faster than average.
-This makes physical sense — apatite is the target ore mineral, selectively collected by flotation reagents.
+This makes physical sense, apatite is the target ore mineral, selectively collected by flotation reagents.

 - **ECD** (equivalent circle diameter): A small but highly significant positive effect (+0.02).
 Larger particles float slightly faster in this size fraction.